Dr. Pamela Smith ’72 to Receive 2018 MCC Distinguished Alumni Award

-Tchorzynski was honored on May 1, 2017 at the Alumni Awards Dinner on campus and addressed the graduates May 3 at the 2017 MCC Commencement in Walker Arena.
+Smith will be honored on Tuesday, May 8, 2018, at the Alumni Awards Dinner on campus and will address this year’s graduates on Wednesday evening, May 9, at the 2018 MCC Commencement in L.C.
+Walker Arena.

 Established in 1998, the award is the highest honor that MCC bestows upon outstanding alumni whose professional achievements, community service, and advocacy of higher education exemplify the foremost ideals of their alma mater.
 The honorees are selected by the MCC Alumni Relations Committee.